SDK / API Reference

 In the `InstructionStage`, the user should be shown instructional content with call-to-action buttons and a finish button to proceed to the next stage.

-```json Example (Salesforce) theme={null}
+```javascript icon="js" Example (Salesforce) theme={null}

 {